ArturoDent/find-and-transform/README.md

 ### &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp;  &emsp; &emsp; Example : `"find": "\\$1(\\d+)"`
 <br/>

-> Any numbered capture group, like the double-escaped `\\$1` above, will be **replaced by the first selection** in the current file (`\\$2` will be replaced by the second selection and so on).
+> Any numbered capture group, like the double-escaped `\\$1` above, will be **replaced in the find query by the first selection** in the current file (`\\$2` will be replaced by the second selection and so on).
 You can easily make generic find regex's this way, that are determined by your selections not by hard-coding them first.
 After these replacements, the `find` is run.

 a.
 This works for both find in a file or search across files, keybindings or settings.
 b.
 The first selection, which can be just a cursor in a word, is really the first selection made in the file - it may actually appear before or after the second selection!